Katy has been knitting and crocheting for 10 years and selling her items at local craft shows in Colorado for three years.

-This guide will take you from a complete beginner to advanced techniques and how to continue learning.
+This guide will take you from a complete beginner to a savvy knitter who understands advanced techniques.
 My goal is to thoroughly cover the basics of knitting and then point you to resources to learn more.
-As you progress through teaching yourself to knit, you can return to this guide to learn more.
+As you progress through teaching yourself to knit, you can return to this guide to continue learning.

 Before you start on this endeavor, you want to know what you’re getting into.